yungyuc/nsdhw_23au/project/ShangHungWan/README.md

 # rtreelib: A C++ R-tree Library

 This is an R-tree library which implemented with C++ to achieve the performance.
-If you don't know what's R-tree, you can refer to [wiki](https://en.wikipedia.org/wiki/R-tree) or [original paper](https://dl.acm.org/doi/pdf/10.1145/971697.602266).
+If you don't know what's R-tree, you can refer to [wiki](https://en.wikipedia.org/wiki/R-tree) or original paper (Antonin Guttman.
+1984.
+R-trees: a dynamic index structure for spatial searching.
+SIGMOD Rec.
+14, 2 (June 1984), 47–57. <https://doi.org/10.1145/971697.602266>).

 ## Basic Information